 One of the primary learning outcomes for the graduate program in the Department of Agricultural Economics is that students will be able to recognize ethical behavior and conduct their research in an ethical and responsible manner.
 At minimum, students must meet or exceed expectation related to Ethical Conduct based on evaluations of their Thesis and Thesis Defense by their Graduate Advisory Committee.
 In the normal course of evaluating performance, the originality of a student's work will be assessed using a range of tools, including software specifically designed to detect misattribution and plagiarism.
 Ethical conduct extends well beyond this area, and includes issues related to data collection, handling and storage, research conduct and documentation of research procedures, and honest and transparent reporting of research results, limitations and caveats.
-If students will be engaging in data collection or fieldwork they will be required to satisfactorily complete the CITI human subjects training.
+A student engaging in data collection or fieldwork will be required to satisfactorily complete, at minimum, the online CITI human subjects training prior to initiating data collection.